-We are difference makers for members and our communities.
+We are difference makers for our members

 Supporting Our Schools & Financial Education

 In 2022, CommonWealth provided support to our local schools in a variety of ways.
 We value all of the hard work that is done in our local schools to provide tools and resources to students in order to help them meet their goals and prepare them for the future.
 We are honored to be a trusted resource for participation and support in these local schools.

 Educational scholarships have been a part of CommonWealth’s annual giving programs for many years.
 However, in recent years, we increased our efforts with our scholarship program to help high school seniors meet their educational goals.
 Our program considers how students volunteer and make an impact in their local community.
 In 2022, we awarded 21 educational scholarships to deserving high school seniors.
 We are proud to honor these amazing students for making a difference while achieving their educational goals.